 The actuators are designed to operate under exactly defined conditions (e.g. thrust, travel).
 Therefore, operators must ensure that the actuators are only used in operating conditions that meet the specifications used for sizing the actuators at the ordering stage.
-In case operators intend to use the actuators in other applications or conditions than specified, contact SAMSON.
+In case operators intend to use the actuators in applications or conditions other than those specified, contact SAMSON.